rllin/halo-wiki/transcranial-direct-current-stimulation.md

 tDCS increases or decreases the excitability of neurons, depending on the [polarity]() of the current.
 * Anodal (+) increases excitability (anodal electrode over target area)
 * Cathodal (-) decreases excitability (cathodal electrode over target area)

+## Effects
+tDCS has been shown to have lasting effects for stimulations longer than 5 minutes. tDCS has also been shown to have a negative feedback for stimulations longer than 30 minutes, decreasing the effectiveness of the stimulation.
+A stimulation of 20 minutes will have lasting effects for roughly 1 hour